-Telling the rest of J.C.’s story is now a genealogical goal…or maybe an obsession?
-My mother wants me to write a book about him, and one of my sisters wants me to pitch him as a character for any future installments of “Deadwood.”
-Meanwhile, my son wants to know if we’ll get any sort of discount when we finally take that long-awaited trip to Deadwood, seeing as when J.C.’s property was sold, the lawyers failed to find all of his rightful heirs…but that’s a story for another time.
+Telling the rest of J.C.’s story is now a genealogical goal…or maybe it’s an obsession?
+My mother wants me to write a book about him, and one of my sisters wants me to pitch him as a character for any future installments of Deadwood.

-Next, I wrote about J.C.’s first wife, my third-great-grandmother, Gabriella-O’Neill-Royce-Muehleisen-Buckingham (click here for that article).
+Next, I wrote about J.C.’s first wife, my third-great-grandmother, Gabriella-O’Neill-Royce-Muehleisen-Buckingham (click here for her story).
 Her tale of secret divorces and half-truths fascinates me to this day.

 Next, I wrote about J.C.’s second wife, Carrie Olson, a woman who was probably his one true love.
-Writing about Carrie convinced me that some genealogical rabbit holes are truly worth the time and effort.
+Writing about Carrie convinced me that some rabbit holes are truly worth a family historian’s time and effort.

 Legends?
 Yes, the Muehleisen family certainly had their share.